 JazzED started out with two jazz ensembles that met weekly.
-Since then, the roster of programs has grown to include many more ensembles, masterclasses, a summer program, vocal jazz, strings improv workshops, combo training, an all-city girls band and jam sessions.
+Since then, the roster of programs has grown to include many more ensembles, masterclasses, summer camps, vocal ensembles, combo training, an all-city girls band and jam sessions.
 Now over 500 students from 70+ different schools come through the doors every year.

 Seattle JazzED empowers students of all skill levels and backgrounds to realize their full potential through exceptional music education.

 Seattle JazzED believes that achievement of our core mission - to empower ALL students with exceptional music education - requires an organization-wide commitment to dismantle systemic racism by keeping issues of racial equity centered in our work.
 We will strive to understand, support and reflect the communities that we serve.

 Programs and Financial Aid

 Seattle JazzED's year round music programs include big band ensembles, vocal ensembles, special workshops and summer camps.
 We're known for innovative educational initiatives like the New Works Ensemble, the Girls Ellington Project and Summer Jazz Ambassadors.
 We always offer financial aid and payment plans for every single program.
 You can read a more detailed overview of our programs here.
 And you can learn more about our easy financial aid process here.

 If you're still not sure where to start, contact us and we'll walk you through it.

 What We Value

 JazzED offers excellent music education by engaging dedicated, professional instructors and a comprehensive curriculum that challenges our students to reach their full potential as musicians.